lindbrook/packageRank/README.md

 available on macOS and Unix) on a 3.1 GHz Dual-Core Intel Core i5 processor.

-Currently, there are 5 different functions.
-They are controlled by the following function arguments (listed in order of application):
+There are 5 filters.
+You can control them using the following arguments (listed in order of application):

 -   `ip.filter`: removes campaigns of “greedy” IP addresses.
 -   `triplet.filter`: reduces triplets to a single observation.